To some, the Chevrolet 454 big block was the right engine at the wrong time.

 - 1970–1975 Chevrolet Chevelle

 Top Aftermarket Upgrades

-The Chevrolet 454 remains a favorite among performance enthusiasts because of the its power output and the availability of aftermarket parts for the engine.
+The Chevrolet 454 remains a favorite among performance enthusiasts because of the its power output.

 Furthermore, feel free to leave a comment.
 Share us as well!